 Unique course offering

-New in 2013, the Bachelor of Architectural Technology is a unique offering from Deakin University 's School of Architecture and Built Environment, in partnership with The Gordon's Advanced Design and Building Department.
+The Bachelor of Architectural Technology is a unique offering from Deakin University 's School of Architecture and Built Environment, in partnership with The Gordon's Advanced Design and Building Department.
 The course is made up of three years of full-time study - the first two years primarily at The Gordon and the final year completed at Deakin.
 Upon completion, students are conferred with the degree from Deakin University

 As a graduate of this course, you will be a professionally qualified architectural technologist.
 You will have developed diverse and practical skills, giving you the capability to be involved in commercial,Industrial or domestic projects covering the full scope of construction: from new work, renovations and alterations to fit out, refurbishment and retrofit.
 Graduates of this programme meet the Chartered Institute of Architectural Technologists (CIAT) requirements for Associate membership.

 Highly regarded profession